mahfuz195/Lyft-perception-challange/README.md

 5. Use frozen model for prediction pipeline.

-6. Becasue of lack of time at the end, I could not train the model with larger epoch value.
-I used Clemson Palmetto Clusder GPU for training and It took almost 12hrs for epochs of 30.
+6. Becasue of the shortage of time at the end, I could not train the model with larger epoch value.
+I used Clemson Palmetto Cluster with P100 GPU for training and It took almost 12hrs for epochs of 30.

 ## Personal Note